http-feeds/http-feeds/README.md

 ### Deletion

-Some aggregates can be deleted, e. g. by regulatory requirements.
+Some aggregates need to  be deleted, e. g. by regulatory requirements.

-HTTP feeds use a `method` field to signal the deletion of an `subject` to consumers that built a local read model before.
+Aggregate feeds use a `method` field to signal the deletion of an `subject` to consumers that built a local read model before.

-When aggregate was deleted, the server must append a DELETE entry with the `subject` to delete and no data content.
+When aggregate was deleted, the server must append a `DELETE` entry with the `subject` to delete and no data content.

 ```
 {